 Apart from those three, all the other islands are either private, tribal communities live there or are military bases.

-Having said that, you are good to plan your exploration withing the restricted circuit which offer more than enough for explorations then especially on the main land.
+Having said that, you are good to plan your exploration within the restricted circuit which offers more than enough for exploring then especially on the main land.